Mike Collins (comics): Current work

-Currently Collins is an the artist and writer for Panini Comics' Doctor Who Magazine.
+Currently Collins is the artist and writer for Panini Comics' Doctor Who Magazine.
 His main strip is the longest uninterrupted run as artist in the magazine.

 Collins also wrote and drew a strip for the Weekly World News, as well as co-creating the series American Gothic with Ian Edginton for 2000 AD.

 Outside of comics Collins has painted covers to a monthly series of downloadable Star Trek novels, the Starfleet Corps of Engineers, and works as a storyboard artist for both animation and live-action TV and movies.

 Major work recently published is a 135-page adaptation of Charles Dickens' A Christmas Carol for Classical Comics.
 His regular Doctor Who collaborators, inker David Roach and colour artist James Offredi, worked with him on the book, with the script writer being Sean Michael Wilson.
 The graphic novel was chosen as one of the Top Ten Graphic Novels of the year by The Sunday Times and has gone on to sell well across by the UK and US, with several foreign language versions also coming out.

 For BBC Books he illustrated The Only Good Dalek — the first graphic novel from the publisher, written by longtime Doctor Who author Justin Richards, and a sequel/prequel to the TV episode "Victory of the Daleks," The Dalek Project.